 Let’s say, for example, your target audience is primarily investors, it’s highly likely that these investors will want to know about the best opportunities as to where to invest next.

-An educational content piece, perhaps even written monthly, that outlines opportunities of areas or specific properties that are great for investment can help draw them in.
+An educational content piece, perhaps even written monthly, (and optimized for search as part of your SEO strategy) that outlines opportunities of areas or specific properties that are great for investment can help draw them in.
 Even better, it shows them that you know what you’re talking about when it comes to investments.

 If investors are reading your content consistently, you’re providing them value through education.
 During that process, there’s a good chance that you’ll build brand equity with them and that they’ll reach out to you about one of those opportunities (or about investing in general).